GautamDeepak/GEARS/Intro_RS_Prac06.md

 -------
 ### Thank you

 I hope you found that useful.
-A recorded video of this tutorial can be found on my YouTube Channel's [Introduction to Remote Sensing of the Environment Playlist](https://www.youtube.com/playlist?list=PLf6lu3bePWHDi3-lrSqiyInMGQXM34TSV).
+A recorded video of this tutorial can be found on your LearnLine.

 #### Kind regards, Shaun R Levick (edit Deepak Gautam)
 ------